On this page:

 Multiple schools at once

-If you’re enrolled at multiple schools at once, this is known as concurrent enrolment.
-You can’t apply for student aid online.
-You must mail in a paper application that includes:
+If you’re enrolled part-time at multiple schools at once and your total course load adds up to full-time, this is known as concurrent enrolment.
+You can apply for student aid as a full-time student.

-- documents from each school indicating course name(s), course weight(s), study start and end dates and costs
+Include documents from each school indicating course name(s), numbers, course weight(s), study start and end dates, and costs.

 Exchange or field study